wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.2.4 =
-2.2.1 * Compatible to All In One WP Security & Firewall
+2.2.1 * New search & replace feature for serialized data